Exploring Other Worlds: Astrobiology and Instrumentation (remote/in-person*)

 Students will work individually and collaboratively to write standard operating procedures, read scientific literature, and develop communication and analysis skills necessary for the results and discussion sections of scientific papers, posters, and presentations.

 To successfully participate in this program, students will need an internet connection, home computer, field notebook, textbooks, and a smartphone.
 Students can expect our remote teaching to be around 12 hours of synchronous (scheduled) coursework per week, using Zoom and Canvas.
-Students will have access to alternatives to synchronous (in person or remote) participation if conditions require.
+Students will have access to alternatives to synchronous participation if conditions require.
 There may be optional outdoor on-campus activities.

 This offering will prepare you for careers and advanced study in: